 Facebook Lead Ads is a product rolled out a few years ago to help advertisers capitalize on its massive audience to get better conversion rates for campaigns.

 Facebook Lead Ads is a tool specifically designed to collect leads at a lower price, allowing you to collect information from prospects both from mobile and desktop ads.

-1.74 billion is the exact number of mobile monthly active users.
-Although most FB users got access to the social network through a mobile device, the conversion rate of the ads was much higher on the desktop, with only 34% of user conversion from mobile devices.
+98.3% of Facebook users access the platform through mobile devices on a monthly basis.
+Although most FB users get access to the social network through a mobile device, the conversion rate of the ads was much higher on the desktop, with only 34% of user conversion from mobile devices.

 So in 2015 Facebook launched Facebook Lead Ads to maximize the online conversion of the ads campaigns on Facebook from a mobile device.

 2. Facebook Lead Ads and GDPR

 3. Reasons you need Facebook Lead Ads for your campaigns

 4. How to set up Facebook Lead Ads

 4.2 Examples of Facebook Lead Ads that converts